A single-projection three-dimensional reconstruction algorithm for scanning transmission electron microscopy data: Materials and methods

 In a 4D-STEM experiment the diffraction pattern for each raster scan position of a focused probe is measured and, for a probe position $\mathbf{R}$ and diffraction coordinate $\vc{g}$, this diffraction pattern can be calculated using the $\Smat$-matrix as

 Here $\Delta f$ is the probe defocus relative to the entrance surface of the specimen and $A(\vc{h})$ is the aperture function, a top-hat function that is 1 for Fourier components within the aperture, $|\vc{h}|<h_{\text{max}}=\alpha/\lambda$ ($\alpha$ is the probe convergence semi-angle in radians), and 0 otherwise.
-We seek to recover the (complex-valued) $\Smat$-matrix for a set of (real-valued) 4D-STEM datasets $I(\vc{g},\vc{R},\Delta f)$ recorded for a number of scan positions $\vc{R}$ and defoci $\Delta f$, a phase retrieval problem which we solve using a gradient descent approach~\cite{Guizar-Sicairos_Fienup_2008,Thibault_Guizar-Sicairos_2012,wang2017solving,pelz2020reconstructing}, see Fig.~S1 in the supplementary materials (SM).
+We seek to recover the complex-valued $\Smat$-matrix for a set of real-valued 4D-STEM datasets $I(\vc{g},\vc{R},\Delta f)$ recorded for a number of scan positions $\vc{R}$ and defoci $\Delta f$, a phase retrieval problem which we solve using a gradient descent approach~\citep{Guizar-Sicairos_Fienup_2008,Thibault_Guizar-Sicairos_2012,wang2017solving,pelz2020reconstructing}, see Algorithm \ref{Alg:1}.